 6. Check Air Quality From Your Browser

-If you don’t want to install a dedicated app just to check air quality, you can do it from your browser too.
+If you don’t want to install a dedicated AQI measurement app, you can check air quality from your browser too.
 There are a lot of websites that offer a similar set of features without installing anything.

 Two you should try are BreezoMeter and Aqicn.
 Both of them provide largely accurate results.
-And Aqicn actually stems from a social enterprise project called The World Air Quality Index Project.
+As it turns out, Aqicn actually stems from a social enterprise project called The World Air Quality Index Project.

 7. Get an Air Monitor

-For people who live in a highly polluted city, buying an air monitor might be the best option here.
+For people who live in a highly polluted city, buying an air monitor might be the best option.
 It offers the most accurate readings and updates by the minute.
-In addition, you can paired them with a phone to check the quality from wherever you are.
+In addition, you can pair them with a phone to check the quality from wherever you are.

-With pollution levels soaring at an alarming rate, it’s likely none of those websites and apps brought you good news.
-To stand the crummy air and avoid getting sick all the time, it’s wise to invest in a purifier.
-There are a ton of air purifier options available depending on the surface area you want to cover, and your budget.
+With pollution levels soaring, it’s likely none of these websites and apps brought you good news.
+To stand the crummy air and avoid getting sick all the time, it’s wise to know what the air is like so you can make the best decisions for your health.